 PERT Triangular Distribution

-It’s one of the most important PMP formulas and we use it to calculate duration, cost and resources estimates.
+It’s one of the most important PMP formulas and we use it to calculate duration, cost, and resource estimates.
 To calculate Estimated Activity Duration (EAD), you need to determine the activity Optimistic (O), Most Likely (M) and Pessimistic (P) estimates first.
 Then you can use PERT Triangular Distribution to estimate the activity duration.
 Accordingly, the PMP formula for PERT Triangular Distribution is as follows:

 EAD = (𝑂 + 𝑀 + 𝑃)/3